 Creating a Package

-The goal of this tutorial will be to take something that extends Umbraco and create it as a package.
-The tutorials starting point will be creating a package out of the dashboard from the Creating a Custom Dashboard tutorial.
-The process will be the same for most packages so feel free to follow along with something else.
+The goal of this tutorial is to extend Umbraco and create a package.
+The tutorials starting point is to create a package out of the dashboard from the Creating a Custom Dashboard tutorial.
+The process is the same for most packages so feel free to follow along with something else.

 Creating a package in the backoffice

-Create package page there are 4 sections with different info to fill out.
-Some of the info is mandatory, most of it is not.
-First of all you should give the package a name at the top - we will call our dashboard the same as in the tutorial:
+Create packagepage, there are 4 sections each with different information to fill out.
+Some of the fields are mandatory, most of it is not.

 Custom Welcome Dashboard.